A flying Schr\"odinger cat in multipartite entangled states: Results

 We further scale the multipartite cat state up to four photonic modes by successively sending coherent photon pulses to the cavity with $\alpha=0.72$ in each pulse.
+The photon pulses are $500$ ns square pulses and the interval between the adjacent pulses is 300 ns.
 The full density matrix of the qubit-state-dependent itinerant microwave field is reconstructed with the maximum likelihood quantum state estimation in Fock basis~\cite{Eichler2012,shang2017superfast,besse2020realizing}.
 Considering the fact that the ideal states are Greenberger-Horne-Zeilinger (GHZ) type entangled coherent states (see Eq.~\ref{q-ph-pi2}), the density matrices are plotted in the cat basis for clarity.
-It is worth noting that the population outside this subspace is small enough for an intuitive comparison between the experimental state and the ideal state, as discussed in the Method section.
+It is worth noting that the population outside this subspace is small enough for an intuitive comparison between the experimental state and the ideal state, as discussed in the Methods.
 Specifically, the qubit-state-dependent multipartite cat state has the same parity as is the case for single-party cat, with even (odd) cat state conditioned on the qubit state in $\ket{0}$ ($\ket{1}$).
 In Fig.~\ref{cat}C and D we present the experimentally reconstructed density matrices for bipartite cat states, with a fidelity of $0.66$ for even state and $0.62$ for odd state.
 Fig.~\ref{cat}G and H show the reconstructed density matrices for even multipartite cat states, with a fidelity of $0.54$ for the tripartite cat state and $0.53$ for the quadripartite cat state, corresponding to a maximally achieved cat size $n(2\alpha)^2$ up to 8.3 photons~\cite{Haroche2008}.
-The dominant error sources for the multipartite cat states are the cavity loss and the qubit decay/dephasing.
-We note that the fidelity of the multipartite cat state decreases with an increasing number of parties $n$.
-The cavity loss induced state preparation error is positively related with the cat size, and thus the number of parties.
-The qubit dephasing induced error is related with the total state preparation time, which is also positively correlated with $n$.
-A detailed discussion about the error model and error budget can be found in the Method section and the Supplementary material.